 I have to confess a little frisson as I walked through the Atlantis entrance hall.
 Space is the last frontier after all, and here I was at the very home of rocket science.
-The whole 30 year shuttle story is real life drama and unfolds for you in highly digestible chunks as you walk through the attraction culminating in a jaw dropping dramatised cinematic presentation in a 360 degree theatre chronicling NASA’s story of the five space shuttles – Columbia, Challenger, Discovery, Atlantis and Endeavor.
+The whole 30-year shuttle story is real-life drama and unfolds for you in highly digestible chunks as you walk through the attraction culminating in a jaw-dropping dramatized cinematic presentation in a 360-degree theatre chronicling NASA’s story of the five space shuttles – Columbia, Challenger, Discovery, Atlantis and Endeavor.

 to reveal the actual Atlantis in all her glory.
 At this point I have to confess a tear or two emerged as I walked forward to meet Atlantis; the re-entry scorch marks still evident on her nose, the detail of her hull, those giant rear burners.